Why this company appears here

 - Last reviewed

-Third-party debt collection agency with first-party collection services through Sentry Credit
+Possible role: Third-party debt collection agency with first-party services added through Sentry Credit

 Do not assume TrueAccord owns the account; ask who the current creditor or debt owner is and whether TrueAccord is collecting for that owner.